cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    %allusersprofile%\Start Menu\Programs
    If this directory is not writable CrypTool will be installed in:
    %userprofile%\Start Menu\Programs.

-CrypTool also works basically under FreeBSD/Linux with Wine (with reservations on functionality and stability).
-See appendix 11.1.

-Future goals are to port CrypTool to Linux or Java, and to create a version 2.0 using Windows WPF (see chapter 3.5).

 3.3.
 Interactive online help under Windows XP